seviet/landingpage/gcp/refarch-main.md

    - Prior to deploying PCF on GCP, you will need a GCP account with proper permissions to create GCP objects via terraform.
 Minimum permissions for this account can be found [here](http://docs.pivotal.io/pivotalcf/1-8/customizing/gcp.html#gcp).

-2. IAM Service Account -> "for OpsMan/BOSH"
+2. IAM Service Account -> "For OpsMan/BOSH"

    - Ops Manager will require you to select 1 of 2 approaches for a service account for BOSH & bosh-init to use for deployments.